Answered By: Harry L. Whitlock II Last Updated: Jun 27, 2017 Views: 26

-If other patrons are being loud or disruptive, contact the Circulation Help Desk (where books are checked out) on Level 2.
+If other patrons are being loud or disruptive, contact the Coe Help Desk (where books are checked out) on Level 2.
 Library personnel will resolve the problem.

 Send a message to firstname.lastname@example.org